Bend, Oregon Vacation Guide

 All About Bend Oregon

 Perfectly placed on the edge of the Cascades under the volcanic peaks of the Three Sisters and Mt.
 Bachelor, Bend is home to majestic mountains, sparkling Cascade Lakes and two of Oregon’s Seven Wonders.
-Combined with the historic architecture, award-winning dining, fabulous shopping, world-class skiing, and bustling breweries, Bend rightfully earns its reputation as “The mountain town that’s got it all.
+Combined with the historic architecture, award-winning dining, fabulous shopping, world-class skiing, epic rock climbing, and bustling breweries, Bend rightfully earns its reputation as “The mountain town that’s got it all!"

 Explore the tree-lined streets and cobblestone sidewalks of Bend as they invite you on a unique journey.
 From the historic streets of downtown on the fringe of Drake Park, to the delightful and hip Old Mill District, the streets are abuzz with riverfront restaurants, brewpubs, quaint specialty stores, designer boutiques, chain stores and eclectic galleries displaying Bend’s unique art scene.